Matlacha – The Definition of Old Florida

-To me, there’s something cool about an old tin-roofed fish processing plant that has managed to not face destruction over the years — in the name of progress.
+To me, there’s something cool about an old tin-roofed fish processing plant that has managed to survive not being flattened — in the name of progress.
 If a structure still stands, that’s a testament to people’s love of nostalgia.

 These old structures find new life as local businesses, servicing locals as well as tourists.

 I like hanging out in these places — fishing towns in Florida.
 Somewhere in my mind, I can imagine the ghosts of people still working and lingering around — moving ice, chilling fish and dancing to jazz.

 Next door, now there’s this …

 There’s something about multi-colored pastel buildings all in a row caught in the morning sunshine selling everything from bait, to art, to crabs to wine.
 Whether it’s on a beach or on a bay, this is the look of old Florida to me – seriously old Florida.

 This is Matlacha (pronounced, “mat-la-SHAY”).
 A “tweener” island in Matlacha Pass nestled between Cape Coral and Pine Island on the gulf coast.
 Charm doesn’t describe this place.
 It seethes with “been around a while.”
 Certainly, there’d been areas centered on the coastal fishing industries over the years, but seldom do recent inhabitants embrace the past to the point of wanting to preserve the look — rather than building another condo instead.